-The Keepsake azalea is a potted azalea developed by Yoder Brothers, Inc., and marketed as an indoor plant.
+The Keepsake azalea is a potted azalea developed by Yoder Brothers, Inc., and marketed as an indoor azalea plant.
 Grown in greenhouses, these plants are sold as gifts by florists and specialty stores.
 The Keepsake azalea is often called a "Rozalea" due to its petals, which look like those of a rose.
-These fragile azelea trees cannot tolerate cold temperatures and frequently suffer from under-watering.
-With proper care, however, the Keepsake Azalea can provide brilliant blooms throughout the growing season.
+These fragile evergreen azalea trees cannot tolerate cold temperatures and frequently suffer from under-watering.
+With proper care, however, these keepsake plants can provide brilliant blooms throughout the growing season.

 Choose the proper location for your Keepsake azalea tree.
 Many people want to display their beauty proudly, but these delicate plants need to be kept away from drafty areas such as heater vents or leaky windows.
 They should also not be placed in direct sunlight.
 Instead, place in a temperate, protected location in the home where it can get indirect sunlight.